Kalcite/ComfyUI-Environment-Configuration-Tool/README.md

-# Radeon-ComfyUI-Environment-Configuration-Tool
+# ComfyUI-Environment-Configuration-Tool
-Comfyui environment for AMD radeon and ROCm
+## Comfyui environment for AMD radeon and ROCm
+## to update!
+Nvidia graphics card configuration is now supported (corresponding plugins need to be installed)